microsoft/nni/docs/en_US/NAS/Benchmarks.md

 ```bash
 docker run -v ${HOME}/.nni/nasbenchmark:/outputs -v /path/to/your/nni:/nni ufoym/deepo:pytorch-cpu /bin/bash /nni/examples/nas/benchmarks/nasbench201.sh
 ```
-Note that this dataset will be download from a google drive link.
+Note that this dataset will be downloaded from a google drive link.

 For NDS,